 Withdrawals from most Bitcoin poker rooms at most take a few hours, and some are totally free.
 Also, they have high maximum amounts, so any number of coins (thousands of USD or more in value) can be sent quickly and easily.
 Deposits are also processed instantly.

 Because BTC poker rooms do not have high costs associated with payment processing, they can offer players better deals and reduced rake.
 In fact, bitcoin poker sites offer the lowest rake in all of online poker, beating out PokerStars, Full Tilt and other massive giants in the industry.

 What is Bitcoin?

-Bitcoin is an open sourced currency that are mostly bought and sold electronically, but can also be sold in physical coins.
-BTC transactions mostly take place on the internet, but can be traded in any type of marketplace, either online or offline.
-Using user-to-user technology bitcoin transactions are facilitated by the network which conducts the transactions of buying, selling and transferring coins.
+Bitcoin is an open-sourced currency that is mostly bought and sold electronically but can also be sold in physical coins.
+BTC transactions mostly take place on the internet but can be traded in any type of marketplace, either online or offline.
+Using user-to-user technology, transactions are facilitated by the network which conducts the transactions of buying, selling and transferring coins.

-With that said, the supply of bitcoin is actually capped at $21 million according to the current Bitcoin protocol.
-There is some automation of the buying and selling of bitcoin as to not flood the market.
-As Bitcoin becomes more and popular and gain value, they can be divided up to 8 decimal spaces – keeping the supply of Bitcoin virtually unlimited.
+With that said, the supply of the cryptocurrency is actually capped at $21 million according to the current Bitcoin protocol.
+There is some automation of the buying and selling of the coin as to not flood the market.
+As it becomes more and more popular and gains value, they can be divided up to 8 decimal spaces – keeping the supply virtually unlimited.

-The bitcoin protocol was allegedly written by a Japanese man named Satoshi Nakamoto.
-However, this was just an alias and the true identities of the inventor(s) of bitcoin are unknown.
+The BTC protocol was allegedly written by a Japanese man named Satoshi Nakamoto.
+However, this was just an alias and the true identities of the inventor(s) of Bitcoin are unknown.

 Is Bitcoin Legal?